Soto92/clojure-playground/bitonic-alg/readme.md

+Perfect!
+Let’s update your README to use the **REPL method**, which is simple, reliable, and avoids all the

 # Bitonic Sequence in Clojure

 This project implements **bitonic sequence generation** in Clojure and saves test results into **Redis** running in Docker.